saikiranisa/Recipe-App/README.md

 # Recipe App
-A recipe browser web application using reactJS. with the help of Edamam API for pulling the different recipes that user haver searched for.
+A recipe browser web application using reactJS. with the help of Edamam API for pulling the different recipes that user have searched for.

 ## API documentation for recepie app
  https://developer.edamam.com/edamam-docs-recipe-api